 All common-law offences are held to be indictable offences as the common law did not distinguish or differentiate between indictable and non-indictable offences.
 However, criminal statutes or criminal laws passed into law by the Oireachtas do make a distinction between types of crimes and therefore differentiates on how different crimes will be dealt with by the courts.

-When an offence is dealt with in a District Court, the judge is restricted in the length of sentence he/she can impose for any offence.
+When an offence is dealt with in a District Court, the judge is restricted in the length of sentence they can impose for any offence.
 The Criminal Justice Act 1984 (Section11) states that the maximum term of imprisonment that can be imposed by the District Court in respect of any number of offences for which sentence is passed at the same time cannot exceed 2 years.
 Similarly, the District Court cannot exceed a maximum sentence of 1 year in respect of one offence.

 Examples of summary offences are: